Bose-Hubbard simulator with long-range hopping

 \twocolumngrid

+\fd{In lattices, sub-radiance is theoretically signalled by an algebraic suppression of the radiative decay, from the single to the many-body regimes \cite{chang2018,Henriet_2019}.
+Our experiments quantitatively obey this power-law scaling, as shown in Fig.2.d highlighting that, for 250 ns $\lesssim\Delta t\lesssim$ 800 ns, the PL dynamics varies like $\Delta t^{-\eta}$ with $\eta\sim$0.2 (blue).
+This scaling thus manifests that a photonic channel mediates long-range exciton hopping.
+This conclusion is supported by Extended Data Fig.1, which compares the PL dynamics for decreasing lattice periods.
+Hence, we experimentally verify that the algebraic PL decays only buildup when excitons have optical polarisations extending across numerous sites, which requires that the lattice period is below around 350 nm (Methods).}

-\fd{The spontaneous buildup of sub-radiant phases is directly probed by the PL dynamics, which monitors the excitons radiative loss.
-For this dissipative channel, an algebraic time-decay is theoretically expected for strongly sub-radiant many-body phases \cite{Henriet_2019}.
-The experiments (blue) shown in Fig.2.c quantitatively obey this scaling t$^{-\eta}$, with $\eta\sim$0.2 and t the delay to the termination of the laser loading pulse.
-Interestingly, Fig.2.c also highlights that radiative dissipation is not bound to a single algebraic exponent.
-This behaviour reflects that excitons explore a set of sub-radiant sub-spaces characterized by different densities of states \cite{chang2018,Henriet_2019}.
-In Fig.2.c we compare situations where the average filling $\bar{N}$ is prepared at about 0.2 and 1, 250 ns after extinction of the loading laser pulse (blue and orange respectively).
-As a result $\eta$ decreases from 2 to 0.2, confirming that darkest sub-radiant manifolds are accessed for largest initial occupations \cite{Henriet_2019}.
-The range accessible to $\eta$ is further quantified by the inset in Fig.2.c, which compares 35 experiments where $\bar{N}$ is varied from 0.1 to 1 (see Supplementary Information for additional details).}
+Figure 2.d further highlights that radiative dissipation is not bound to a single algebraic exponent.
+Indeed, when the average filling $\bar{N}$ is prepared at about 0.2 and 1, \fd{across the same 8x8 sites and} 250 ns after extinction of the loading laser pulse (blue and orange respectively), $\eta$ decreases from 2 to 0.2.
+This behaviour suggests that excitons explore sub-radiant sub-spaces characterized by different densities of states \cite{chang2018,Henriet_2019}.
+The experiments displayed in Fig.2.d further verify that darkest sub-radiant manifolds, i.e. with lowest $\eta$, are best accessed for largest initial occupations, as theoretically expected \cite{Henriet_2019}.
+The inset in Fig.2.d illustrates that $\eta$ has in fact a wide range of accessible values, when $\bar{N}$ is varied from 0.1 to 1 between 35 experiments. \fd{Indeed, a rich algebraic dissipative dynamics is robustly observed experimentally (see Supplementary Information for additional details).}